PreethySasi/angularquest/README.md

 **06.** Run the command "`npm run build`"
 **07.** Run the command "`npm run debug`"
 **08.** Open `Postman` and execute a POST request to the url: "`http://localhost:3000/project/all`"
-**09.** You still have no data on the database but sould get a response from API similar to this:
+**09.** You still have no data on the database but should get a response from the API similar to this:
 ```javascript
 {
     "success": true,